 Each Trust Unit is transferable and is an equal, undivided beneficial interest in the Trust and any distributions from the Trust, whether of net income, net realized capital gains (other than such gains allocated and distributed to redeeming Unitholders) or other amounts and, upon the termination or winding-up of the Trust, in the net assets of the Trust remaining after satisfaction of all liabilities.
 All Trust Units rank among themselves equally and rateably without discrimination, preference or priority.
-Each Trust Unit entitles the holder thereof to receive notice of, to attend and to one vote at all meetings of the holders of Trust Units and, if applicable, Special Voting Units (collectively, the "Voting Unitholders" and the Trust Units and the Special Voting Units, collectively, the "Voting Unitholders.
+Each Trust Unit entitles the holder thereof to receive notice of, to attend and to one vote at all meetings of the holders of Trust Units and, if applicable, Special Voting Units (collectively, the "Voting Unitholders" and the Trust Units and the Special Voting Units, collectively, the "Voting Units") or in respect of any written resolution of Voting Unitholders.